astronomer/astro-docs/enterprise/next/04_deploy/06_ci-cd.md

 Before we get started, make sure you:

-- Have access to a running Airflow Deployment on either Astronmer Enterprise
+- Have access to a running Airflow Deployment on either Astronomer Enterprise
 - Installed the [Astronomer CLI](https://github.com/astronomer/astro-cli)
 - Are familiar with your CI/CD tool of choice